Uqido/spec-secret-references/README.md

 ## Normative Content

-This specification applies only to secrets used during the *development process* of the software components hosted in the repository.
+This specification applies only to secrets used during the *development process* of the software components hosted in the repository.<br>
 Developers **should** not store secrets related to end users or test users in repositories.

-All explicit references to secrets **shall** be stored as BitWarden URLs.
+All explicit references to secrets **shall** be stored as BitWarden URLs.<br>
 This URL **shall** point directly to the given secret item containing the secret it refers to.

 Developers **should** not describe what a secret URL points to.
 Instead, the URL should be placed exactly where the plain secret value would normally appear: